Teixit-Programming-Language/teixit/README.md

-# teixit
+# Teixit

-The main repo for the teixit programming language
+Teixit is a programming language built with developers in mind.

+It is easy to write, easy to read, and most important, it is ***fast***.